Drag

 Choosing the right scanning technology

 Each option comes with its own strengths and weaknesses.
 What is right for one situation may not be right for another.
-Budgets, profile, and risk status of an event can all clearly play a part in the decision-making process, however, all these technology options coupled with an advanced access control application will keep your event secure.
+Budgets, profile, and risk status of an event can all clearly play a part in the decision-making process.

 Want the latest news straight to your inbox?